reiver/reiver-lexical-hypothesis/README.md

 That some descriptions are sort of opposites of other descriptions.
 (For example: _“cold”_, _“quarrelsome”_, or _“rude”_ versus _“forgiving”_, or _“unselfish”_.)

-And some descriptions are unrelated to certain other descriptions.
+And that some descriptions are unrelated to certain other descriptions.
 (For example: _“cold”_, _“quarrelsome”_, or _“rude”_ versus _“depressed”_, _“worrisome”_, or _“nervous”_.)

 **We are going to try to dig into this structure in a rigorous way.